mlabrkic/kickstart.nvim_config_01/README.md

 <p align="center">
 <img src="img/Woman-with-a-red-hat.jpg" alt="Woman with a red hat">
 </p>
-Picture: [Woman with a red hat](https://bobbinlace.com.hr/) by Duska Travica
+"Woman with a red hat" by Duska Travica

 ------------------------------------------------------------
 ### A:  Resources